nymous/pydantic-vault/README.md

 ## Getting started

-Same as with the Pydantic `BaseSettings`, create a class that inherits `pydantic_vault.VaultBaseSettings`, then define your fields and configure the settings with
+Same as with the Pydantic `BaseSettings`, create a class that inherits from `pydantic_vault.VaultBaseSettings`, then define your fields and configure the settings with

 ```python
 import os